How To Alternate Tylenol And Ibuprofen For Kids | Health Insights

 Are there any side effects of alternating Tylenol and ibuprofen?

-While both medications are generally safe when used correctly, potential side effects include stomach upset or allergic reactions.
-Monitor your child closely for any unusual symptoms after administering either medication, and consult a healthcare professional if you have concerns.
+While both medications are generally safe when used correctly, alternating can increase the risk of dosing mistakes.
+Acetaminophen overdose can harm the liver, and ibuprofen can irritate the stomach or affect the kidneys, especially if a child is dehydrated.
+Monitor your child closely and contact a healthcare professional if you have concerns.

 When should I consult a doctor about my child’s fever or pain?